kubeflow/kubeflow/kubeflow/pytorch-job/README.md

   --name pytorch-job

 # Apply to server.
-$ ks apply -f pytorch-operator.jsonnet # wait for the operator to be running
+$ ks apply default -c pytorch-operator # wait for the operator to be running
-$ ks apply -f pytorch-job.jsonnet
+$ ks apply default -c pytorch-job
 ```

 ## Using the library